A case study of spatiotemporal forecasting techniques for weather forecasting: Concluding remarks

 \section{Concluding remarks}

-We present various purely data-driven approaches for spatiotemporal forecasting, and we show how to condition these models for forecasting weather states over multiple locations simultaneously by exploiting spatiotemporal correlations.
-We observed that incorporating spatiotemporal correlations improves performance and reduces the computational cost, as can be seen by comparing LSTM to the ConvLSTM model, in which simple multiplications are replaced with convolutions inside the classical LSTM layer to incorporate spatiotemporal correlations effectively.
-We proposed a TT-DMD spatiotemporal forecasting model and found that its predictions are comparable to those of the ConvLSTM without the need for training, and it significantly reduces computational time.
-We evaluated the proposed methods for both short-term and long-term forecasting to ensure their capability to predict temperature fields for multiple time steps ahead.
+We discussed various data-driven approaches for spatiotemporal forecasting, and we showed how to condition these models for forecasting weather states over multiple locations simultaneously by exploiting spatiotemporal correlations.
+We observed that incorporating spatiotemporal correlations improves performance and reduces the computational cost.
+We proposed an algebraic forecasting method based on tensor-train DMD.
+We found that its predictions are comparable to those of the state-of-the-art models without the need for training, and it significantly reduces computational time.
+We evaluated the proposed methods for short-term and long-term forecasting to ensure they can predict temperature fields multiple steps ahead.
 Moreover, the proposed model is an excellent choice for quick and short-term spatiotemporal predictions.
-It should, however, be noted that TT-DMD is struggling to learn spatiotemporal correlations with massive, incomplete, or irregularly sampled datasets.
-Future work should therefore take care of these two issues.
+It should be noted that TT-DMD may struggle to learn spatiotemporal correlations from massive, incomplete, or irregularly sampled datasets.
+Therefore, Future work should take care of these two issues, and it may also be possible to generalize this approach for other variants of DMDs like Extended DMD \cite{Williams2014ADA}, Multi-Resolution DMD\cite{kutz2015MDMD} and higher order DMD \cite{le2017HODMD}.